sinchu71/UnitySRPProject/README.md

+UnitySRPProject->Repository
+First_Assign->Unity Project Folder
 Structure of the UnitySRPProject

   UnitySRPProject is Repository
-  FirstAssign is Project Folder it contains all these files:
+  First_Assign is Project Folder it contains all these files:

   Assets
   Scenes        # Contains all scenes